A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Proposed Model

 \subsection{Model Parameters}

-The LSH model has parameters ($Z$, $\alpha_1$, $\alpha_2$, $\theta_1$, $\theta_2$ $\bm{\delta}$, $\bm{\gamma}$).
-Each node has a $d$-dimensional latent position $z_u$, a sender propensity parameter $\delta_u$ and a receiver propensity parameter $\gamma_u$. $\alpha_1$ and $\alpha_2$ are the jump size parameters for self-excitation and reciprocal-excitation. $Z$ is a $n \times d$ matrix whose rows are the latent positions vectors $z_u$s for the $n$ nodes in the network, and $d$ is the latent dimension.
-Each of $\bm{\delta}$ and $\bm{\gamma}$ is a vector of size $n$. $\theta_1$ and $\theta_2$ are slope and intercept terms, respectively, associated with the baseline rate and latent positions.
+The LSH model has parameters ($Z$, $\alpha_1$, $\alpha_2$, $\theta_1$, $\theta_2$ $\delta$, $\gamma$).
+Each node has a $d$-dimensional latent position $z_u$, a sender propensity parameter $\delta_u$ and a receiver propensity parameter $\gamma_u$. $\alpha_1$ and $\alpha_2$ are the jump size parameters for self-excitation and reciprocal-excitation. $Z$ is a $n \times d$ matrix where each row is a latent position vector $z_u$ for a node, and $d$ is the latent dimension.
+Each of $\delta$ and $\gamma$ is a vector of size $n$. $\theta_1$ and $\theta_2$ are slope and intercept terms, respectively, associated with the baseline rate and latent positions.
 A positive slope $\theta_1$ provides node pairs closer together in the latent space with a higher probability of forming edges, while a negative slope does the reverse.

 \paragraph{Identifiability} There are two sets of identifiability problems that need to be discussed.
-From the observed event times, the Hawkes process parameters can be identified \citep{ozaki1979maximum}.
-With the baseline intensity parameter $\mu_{uv}$ correctly identified, we explore the identifiability of the parameters in the model for $\mu$.
+From the observed event times, the Hawkes process parameters $\mu_{uv}, \alpha_1, \alpha_2$ can be identified as shown by \citet{ozaki1979maximum}.
+With the baseline intensity parameter $\mu_{uv}$ correctly identified, we explore the identifiability of the parameters in the model for $\mu_{uv}$.
 The identifiability of parameters in the latent space model has been discussed by \cite{ma2020universal} for a single network and by \cite{zhang2020flexible} for multilayer networks.

 Denote $1_n$ to be the $n$ dimensional vector and $J_n=1_n 1_n^T$ to be the $n\times n$ matrix whose elements are all 1's.
 We first note that the magnitude of the parameter $\theta_1$ is not identifiable since it enters the equation for $\mu$ as a product with $\|z_u - z_v\|^2_2$.
 However, the sign of $\theta_1$ is identifiable since $\|z_u - z_v\|^2_2$ is always positive.
-In the following we set $\theta_1=1$ and examine the conditions for identification of other parameters.
+In the following, we set $\theta_1=1$ and examine the conditions for identification of other parameters.
 We have

 where $\tilde{\delta}_u = \delta_u - \|z_u\|^2$ and $\tilde{\gamma}_v = \gamma_v - \|z_v\|^2$.
-Now let $\tilde{\delta}$ and $\tilde{\gamma}$ denote the $n$ dimensional vectors whose elements are $\tilde{\delta}_i$ and $\tilde{\gamma}_i$ respectively.
+Now let $\tilde{\delta}$ and $\tilde{\gamma}$ denote the $n$-dimensional vectors whose elements are $\tilde{\delta}_u$ and $\tilde{\gamma}_v$, respectively.
 (All vectors are column vectors.)
 Writing in matrix form, the above expression is